 If you want to modify SMLTs that contain NNI ports, Avaya recommends you do the modification during maintenance windows.
-Otherwise, if you create or delete SMLTs that contain NNI ports running MSTP, IS-IS adjacencies that connect to those ports can bounce even if the SMLT is not used.
+Otherwise, if you create or delete SMLTs that contain NNI ports on Virtual Services Platform 9000 running MSTP, IS-IS adjacencies that connect to those ports can bounce even if the SMLT is not used.